 EV71 infection is usually found among young children.
-It most commonly presents with symptoms of HFMD, characterised by fever, sores in the mouth, and a rash with blisters.
+It commonly presents with symptoms of HFMD, characterised by fever, sores in the mouth, and a rash with blisters.
 It usually begins with fever, poor appetite, tiredness and sore throat.
 One or two days after fever onset, painful sores develop in the mouth.
-They begin as small red spots that blister and then often become ulcers.
+They begin as small red spots with blister and then often become ulcers.
 They are usually located on the tongue, gum, and inside of the cheeks.
 There may also be skin rash that is non-itchy and, some with blisters.
 The rash is usually located on the palms of the hands and soles of the feet; it may also appear on the buttocks and/or genitalia.
 A person with HFMD may not have symptoms, or may have only the rash or only mouth ulcers.
 EV71 may cause more serious diseases, such as viral (aseptic) meningitis, encephalitis, poliomyelitis-like paralysis and myocarditis.

 Mode of transmission

 Currently, no specific treatment is available for EV71 infection.
 Some symptomatic treatments can relieve fever and pain from the ulcers.
 In most cases, the illness is self-limiting.
-Symptoms including fever, rash and ulcers subside spontaneously in 1 week.
-Parents should pay attention to the health of their children and seek medical advice if their children having HFMD developing the following symptoms:
+Symptoms including fever, rash and ulcers subside in 1 week.
+Parents should pay attention to the health of their children and seek medical advice immediately if their children having HFMD developing the following symptoms:

 - persistent and high fever

 - persistent sleepiness or drowsiness

 Infected children are advised to refrain from schools or group activities such as parties, interest classes, swimming until 2 weeks after fever has subsided and all the vesicular lesions have dried and crusted to prevent the spread of disease.
 Protect other family members, especially children, from getting the infection through strict personal and environmental hygiene (see advice on prevention below).